Super teacher worksheets for easily increasing your piano students' understanding of key signatures, while improving hand and finger technique!

 But wait a minute!
 Why is the right hand missing?
 Surely this page of exercises is meant for both hands, isn't it?
 Yes, but as piano pedagogy expert Martha Beth suggests, these super teacher worksheets present an excellent opportunity to force students to focus on the bass clef!

-Depending on the student, we MAY skip exercises 1 & 2 and go right to #3.
+Depending on the student, we MAY play, then skip exercises 1 & 2 and go right to #3.

 Once they have it figured out, I may have them begin transposing the exercise.